ifedavid/SRE-Roadmap/project-1/README.md

 # Project 1: Understanding Basic Linux Process Monitoring

-This project has been instrumental in helping me understand the fundamentals of Linux process monitoring.
+This project [server performance stats](https://roadmap.sh/projects/server-stats) has been instrumental in helping me understand the fundamentals of Linux process monitoring.
 Through hands-on experience, I have learned to use several essential commands that are crucial for system administration and performance tuning.

 ## Key Learnings